Student Resources

 13. Summary Essay

-In this essay one must compile the information in a given text or event in a neat, understandable concise abridged manner.
-It can be a book summary, an article summary, a movie synopsis, a summary of a live event etc… It is not a review and does not critique only summarizes.
+In this essay, one must compile the information in a given text or event in a neat, understandable concise abridged manner.
+It can be a book summary, an article summary, a movie synopsis, or a summary of a live event etc… It is not a review and does not critique only summarizes.

 Summary Essay Sample #1